ptrefall/fluid-hierarchical-task-network/README.md

     Console.WriteLine(log);
 }
 ```
 The planning system will encode our traversal through the HTN domain as we search for a plan.
 This method traversal record (MTR) simply stores the method index chosen for each selector that was decomposed to create the plan, recording branching in our decomposition.
 We can set our context up so that the planner will also provide us with a debug version of this traversal record, which record more information.
-Simply set DebugMTR to true in our context.
+We simply set DebugMTR to true in our context.
 ```C#
 foreach(var log in ctx.MTRDebug)
 {